formlio/forml/docs/faq.rst

 formats being passed through.

-Can a Feed engage multiple reader types so that I can mix for example file based data sources with data in a DB?
+Can a Feed engage multiple reader types so that I can mix for example file-based data sources with data in a DB?
 ----------------------------------------------------------------------------------------------------------------

 No. It sounds like a cool idea to have a DSL interpreter that can just get raw data from any